 SPE 219 Observation and Internship in Special Education (1, 4; 3 cr.)
 This is a field experience course which orients student teachers to the teaching profession in Special Education, and facilitates the development of knowledge, skills strategies and attitudes of the principles and techniques related to a successful teaching career in Special Education.
 Student teachers spend time in schools that have Special Education programs conducting critical observations and assisting cooperating teachers.
-Prerequisite: SPE 235.
+Prerequisite: SPE 235 and major average of 70.